thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 $ ./iks-scripts/create-registry.sh
 ```

-You can find the created namespace here:
+_Optional:_ You can find the created namespace here:

 ![ibm-cloud-registry](images/ibm-cloud-registry.png)